 For those who can’t live without their computers and internet for any or no reason, this situation is a worst nightmare.
 For the unprivileged ones not having a generator/UPS to power their routers, this solution is going to be a blessing :P At least it is for me.

-This is a rough, simple and NOT a sophisticated solution by me, but works!
-You can not only power DSL / WIFi routers for HOURS but also any other appliance that can work at 9V or 12V.
+This is a rough, simple and not a sophisticated solution, but works!
+It can power not only DSL/WiFi routers, but also any other appliance that can work at 9V or 12V.
 Keep the internet alive, and use it on your laptop or cell phone, 24×7!

 That’s why I’ve taken two outputs.

 Circuit Diagram – DIY UPS for DSL Modem/WiFi Router:

 One 16 or 18V laptop charger, max 2-2.5A current to charge the battery.

 One LM338T linear voltage regulator with a heatsink.